How to Quickly Ripen Avocado

 • You can cut an avocado without any effort.

-• The pulp has an even light green color without any spots and dots.
+• The pulp has an even light green color without any spots or dots.

 • You can easily separate the seed from the pulp of the avocado.

-However, always remember that better bring home an unripped avocado than the overripe one.
-An overripe avocado can taste bitter, be covered with black dots on the inside, have an unpleasant mushy texture, and quickly go bad.
+However, always remember that it’s better to bring home an unripe avocado than an overripe one.
+An overripe avocado can taste bitter, be covered with black dots on the inside, have an unpleasant, mushy texture, and quickly go bad.

 The quickest way to ripen an avocado

 A ripe avocado is a unique source of great micronutrients.
-To help the avocado ripen, you need to show little patience and use only appropriate methods.
+To help the avocado ripen, you must show little patience and use only appropriate methods.
 After purchasing an unripe avocado, you can bring it to ripeness at home or make it soft enough for further cooking.
-These two following methods are great for softening avocados.
+The following two methods are great for softening avocados.

-Before you start, you should always keep in mind that the artificial softening of avocado can lead to a change in taste.
+Before you start, you should always remember that the artificial softening of avocados can lead to a change in taste.
 After heat treatment, avocados may lose their distinct flavor and become bland.
-However, they still can be used for guacamole, salads, and smoothies.
+However, they can still be used for guacamole, salads, and smoothies.

 How to Ripen Avocados in a Microwave